Ashtanga Vinyasa Yoga Teacher Training 2026

 • Self-study (Svadhyaya) & responsibility

-It is important to keep up with our practice !
+It is important to keep up with our practice!
 It seems obvious if one wishes to embark on a Yoga training journey, but it is worth mentioning as one of the foundations for any progress and integration of the teachings: practicing consistently.
-We need to keep a consistent practice, even more when taking most of the training online.
-To support their practice, we encourage the online students to join some of the weekends (at least 2) in presence.
+We need to keep a consistent practice, even more when taking part of the training online.
 Student’s responsibility includes doing the homework, readings, taking notes, coming up with questions the following times, etc.

 It also includes keeping track of the schedule and program, the announcements, knowing what to bring and what to prepare for the training weekends.
 And of course to take general care for the space that has been set up as a learning environment.